Siem Reap, the Tourist Town that I Love

 I have had a couple friends of mine stay there in the past month, on my recommendation and they all have commented on how incredibly nice, attentive and friendly the staff is.
 They all said the same thing after a day there: “every time we come back to the hotel from going to Angkor or town, they meet us at the door with a moist, cool towel to wipe off our hands and face — and with a smile and welcoming hello every time also.”

-It is one of the friendliest places I have ever stayed.
+It is one of the friendliest places I have ever stayed and one of the best spots to explore Angkor Wat from, in my opinion.

 Absolutely loved it there, more so than Bangkok, but I guess they don’t really compare.
 Completely different vibes.
 Can’t wait to go back there one day!